transdigiware/blockchain/howto/ibp-console-build-network.md

 * **One ordering service:** `Ordering Service`
   While deployments running on a paid cluster have the option to deploy either a single node ordering service or a crash fault tolerant five node ordering service, free clusters only have the option of running a single node.
 The crash fault tolerant five node ordering service uses an implementation of the Raft protocol (for more information about Raft, see [The Ordering Service](https://hyperledger-fabric.readthedocs.io/en/release-1.4/orderer/ordering_service.html#raft){: external} .
 This ordering service will add peer organizations to its "consortium", which is the list of peer organizations that can create channels.
 Currently, only one ordering service organization per ordering service is supported, regardless of the number of ordering nodes associated with that organization.
 This ordering service will add peer organizations to its "consortium", which is the list of peer organizations that can create and join channels.
 If you want to create a channel that has organizations deployed in different clusters, which is how most production networks will be structured, the ordering service admin will need to import a peer organization that has been deployed in another console into their console.
 This allows the peer organization to join the channel that is hosted on that ordering service.
 * **Two peers:** `Peer Org1` and `Peer Org2`
   The ledger, `Ledger x` in the illustration above, is maintained by distributed peers.
-These peers are deployed using [Couch DB](https://hyperledger-fabric.readthedocs.io/en/release-1.4/couchdb_as_state_database.html){: external}) as the state database in a separate container associated with the peer.
+These peers are deployed with [Couch DB](https://hyperledger-fabric.readthedocs.io/en/release-1.4/couchdb_as_state_database.html){: external}) as the state database in a separate container associated with the peer.
 This database holds the current value of all "state" (as represented by key-value pairs).
 For example, saying that `Org1` (a value) is the current owner of a bank asset (the key).
 The blockchain, the list of transactions, is stored locally on the peer.
 * **One channel**: `channel1`
   Channels allow sets of organizations to transact without exposing their data to organizations that are not members of the channel.
 Each channel has its own ledger, collectively managed by the peers joined to that channel.
-The tutorial creates one channel joined by both organizations, and shows how to instantiate a smart contract on the channel that the organizations can use to transact.
+The tutorial creates one channel that is joined by both organizations, and shows how to instantiate a smart contract on the channel that the organizations can use to transact.

 This configuration isn't mandatory.
 The {{site.data.keyword.blockchainfull_notm}} Platform is highly customizable.
 If you have resources available in your Kubernetes cluster, you can use the console to deploy components in an endless array of configurations.
-This tutorial provides the steps you need to build your own network, with references to topics that provide a deeper dive into the {{site.data.keyword.blockchainfull_notm}} Platform and the console.
+This tutorial provides the that you need to build your own network, with references to topics that provide a deeper dive into the {{site.data.keyword.blockchainfull_notm}} Platform and the console.

 In this **Build a network** tutorial, we build only a portion of the network above, a simple network that can be used to host an ordering service and a single peer organization and peer on a single channel.
 The following illustration shows the portion of the network above that we will build:
 ![Simple network structure](../images/ibp2-simple-network.svg "Simple network structure"){: caption="Figure 2.
 Simple network structure" caption-side="bottom"}